Requirements for the Ph.D.

 Sample questions, as well as past exams, are available on request from the Graduate Secretary.

-Identities of students are concealed by use of a coded designation for each individual.
+Evaluation of Comps: Identities of students are concealed by use of a coded designation for each individual.
 All answers to each question are graded independently by two faculty members.
 Scores of the exam are tabulated by a faculty member designated by the Graduate Studies Director.
 These tabulations are the basis of the evaluations made at a meeting of the Graduate Program Committee with the graders.
 The graded examination papers are available during the meeting should detailed comparison become appropriate.

 When all examinations have been evaluated, the individual identities are made known.
 At that time, some negative decisions may be converted to positive decisions on the basis of course work and reports from faculty (this is a one way street; no positive decisions may at this time be changed to negative).
 Before the meeting, the Graduate Studies Director solicits reports from teachers of core courses on their students.
 These reports, together with all information volunteered by interested faculty members, is available at this last step of the evaluation meeting.

-Students have the right to see your graded examination papers, and to discuss them with the graders.
+Students have the right to see their graded examination papers, and to discuss them with the graders.
 They can check for themselves that scores were added correctly, that no answer was overlooked, and that their intended meaning was understood by the grader.
 A student who wishes to do this should see the faculty member in charge of the examination.

 The Doctoral Preliminary Examination